nuertey/Cplusplus20-Embedded_ASIOProject/README.md

-# C++ DESIGN EXERCISE - NUERTEY ODZEYEM SUBMISSION
+# C++20 EMBEDDED ASIO PROJECT - NUERTEY ODZEYEM SUBMISSION

 ## PROBLEM STATEMENT:

-We are designing a system for a customer that wants a real-time readout of the outside temperature on a display mounted to the wall of their meeting room.
+"We are designing a system for a customer that wants a real-time readout of the outside temperature on a display mounted to the wall of their meeting room.